 - The milk thins the dressing just enough to coat every noodle without being runny, and the sugar rounds out any sharp edges

-This is the kind of recipe you want to make the night before.
+Make this the night before if you can — seriously.
 The flavors develop and the dressing soaks in beautifully overnight.
-Pull it out, give it a stir, add a splash of milk if it's thickened up, and you've got the most authentic Hawaiian mac salad outside of Oahu.
+Just pull it out, give it a good stir, add a splash of milk if it's thickened up too much, and you've got the most authentic Hawaiian mac salad outside of Oahu.
+It's been on repeat in my kitchen ever since.

 How It Comes Together